zitadel/zitadel/docs/docs/guides/installation/setup-orbos.md

 ---
-title: ZITADEL setup by CAOS
+title: ORBOS and ZITADEL setup by CAOS
 ---

-We provide services to setup our ZITADEL with the operators also provided by us.
+We provide services to setup our ORBOS and ZITADEL with the operators also provided by us.

 ### In Scope

 - Check prerequisites and architecture
+- Setup of VMs, Loadbalancing and Kubernetes with [ORBOS](https://github.com/caos/orbos)
+- Setup of in-cluster toolset with ORBOS, which includes monitoring and an API gateway (Ambassador)
 - Installation and configuration of ZITADEL with the ZITADEL-operator
 - Installation and configuration of CockroachDB with the Database-operator
 - Functional testing of the ZITADEL instance

 ### Out of Scope

-- Running multiple ZITADEL instances on the same cluster
+- Integration of external S3-storage or other types of storage
 - Integration into internal monitoring and alerting
 - Multi-cluster architecture deployments
-- DNS, Network and Firewall configuration
-- Kubernetes configuration
 - Changes for specific environments
 - Performance testing
 - Production deployment